tomas-wood/full_vg_demo/README.md

 to build a local version of the detectron service (having trouble pushing to DockerHub because of a known [issue](https://github.com/docker/for-mac/issues/1396).-->
 3. Change the line in docker-compose.yml from /home/thomas/code/visual_genome to the absolute path of visual genome at `../visual_genome`.
-3 and a half.
+3.5.
 If you are using CUDA 9.0 then change the docker-compose.yml to pull odellus/detectron_srvc:version10 (or :version11).
-4. Run `docker-compose up` to build the web server and pull the detectron and scene graph services from DockerHub*.
+4. Run `docker-compose up` to build the web server and pull the detectron and scene graph services from DockerHub.

-*This step is still untested.